techreturners/devops-bookstore-frontend/README.md

 Firstly make sure you [fork this repository](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/about-forks) to your own GitHub account and the clone your forked version down to your local computer.

+### Exploring the files 🕵️

+Before diving in to getting things running, it's well worth exploring the structure and files within this repository.

+Let's start with the [Dockerfile](./Dockerfile).
+Notice that it contains information around the [Parent Image](https://docs.docker.com/glossary/#parent-image).
+You can see this twice in the file indicated by the lines `FROM node:13.12.0-alpine as build` and `FROM nginx:1.21.0-alpine`.

+Usually you would only see one parent image for a Dockerfile.
+However, this particular Dockerfile is a little bit more interesting.
+It actually contains the definition for two different docker images, one to **build** the React application and one for **running** the built application.
+This is because we use [multi-stage build concept](https://docs.docker.com/develop/develop-images/multistage-build/) with Docker.

+Within the [src](./src) directory you'll find the Javascript files for the React application.

 ### Running in Docker

 The application can be deployed as a Docker container.